gibbok/animatelo/usage.md

 ## The API

-Animate.js has a straight forward API, simply call:
+Animate.js has a straightforward API, simply call:

  `window.animate.animation(selector, options);`

 ## Usage
-Animate.js supports any valid CSS Selectors, so an animation can be applied to one element or simultaneously to different elements.
+Animate.js supports any valid CSS Selectors or a DOM node, so an animation can be applied to one element or simultaneously to different elements.

 [Try live example](http://codepen.io/gibbok/pen/pRJXQq)
 ```js